 A story-based language comprehension course suitable for beginners.
 9 major languages.

 Ages ago, my wife tried this alternative to Pimsleur to improve her French.
-Available for 18 languages; according to reviews found elsewhere, very beginner-focused.
+Available in 18 languages; according to reviews found elsewhere, very beginner-focused.

-A textbook-and-audio approach, available for over 70 languages for those who prefer that type of study.
+A textbook-and-audio approach, available in over 70 languages for those who prefer that type of study.